Have you ever tasted a rainbow? Rainbow Cupcakes that is?

 If you going to be using a homemade cake recipe just remember you will need to use clear vanilla extract or you will not get a white cake.
 Also your recipe should use only egg whites not whole eggs because again the yolk will color the batter.

-1 box of white cake mix without pudding added
+- 1 box of white cake mix without pudding added or homemade vanilla cupcake recipe

 I found out the hard way that the brand of boxed cake mix you decide to use may turn out to be very important when planning the number of cupcakes you will need.